Roy Clay

 Roy Lee Clay Sr. (August 22, 1929 – September 22, 2024) was an African American computer scientist and inventor.
 He was a founding member of the computer division at Hewlett-Packard, where he led the team that created the HP 2116A 16-bit minicomputer.
-He served as Chief Executive Officer of ROD-L Electronics, an electrical-safety test equipment manufacturer.
+He was Chief Executive Officer of ROD-L Electronics, an electrical-safety test equipment manufacturer.

 Early life and education

 Clay was born on August 22, 1929, in Kinloch, Missouri.
 At the time, Kinloch was the oldest African-American community that was incorporated in Missouri.
 During his summer holidays, he worked as a gardener in Ferguson, but was encouraged by the local police to leave the majority white town.
 Despite experiencing racism throughout his childhood, Clay's mother told him, "you will face racism the rest of your life, but don't ever let that be a reason why you don't succeed".

 Clay attended Douglass High School, a segregated school, and eventually was awarded a scholarship to study mathematics at Saint Louis University (SLU).
 While at SLU, Clay wanted to become a baseball player.
 He was one of the first African-Americans to graduate from SLU, earning a bachelor's degree in math in 1951.